We have found that certain climates can cause the holes in the wooden supports that hold the cloth and warp beams to either dry out or swell.

-We have found that some climates can either dry or swell the holes in the wooden supports that holds the cloth and warp beams.
-The solution is to disassemble the beam completely and inspect the parts of the beam where they fit into the holes of the beam holding supports.
-Inspect both the beam and the wood for noticeable wear.
-Sanding the wooden parts where you see wear is recommended.
+The solution is to disassemble the beam completely and inspect the parts of the beam where they fit into the holes of the beam supports.
+Check both the beam and the wooden supports for visible wear.
+Lightly sanding the worn wooden areas is recommended.

 Replacement brake cables :